-Who wins, who loses if Trump’s One Big Beautiful Bill passes?
+Who wins, who loses if Trump’s ‘One Big Beautiful Bill’ passes?

 The Senate version of the bill proposes slashing the food stamps programme, called the Supplemental Nutrition Assistance Program (SNAP), by $68.6bn over a decade, according to an analysis by the nonpartisan Congressional Budget Office (CBO).

 Food stamps help low-income families buy food.
-In the 2023 fiscal year, 42.1 million people per month benefitted from the programme, according to the US Department of Agriculture.
+In the 2023 fiscal year, 42.1 million people per month benefited from the programme, according to the US Department of Agriculture.

 Medicaid beneficiaries